-- During lunch time, students may eat in the Dining Hall, Cyber Cafe (and patio), front lawn of SAA, Veritas patio, Math and Science Center of Excellence courtyard, or in other designated areas specified by the Deans and/or Class Lead Sponsors. - Students must clean up after themselves and must avoid leaving open food/drink containers in lockers or in classrooms. - Only CLEAR water bottles with a secure lid are permitted (no Stanley (or other brand) cups, coffee, or energy drinks between or during classes). - Electronic devices are not permitted in the Dining Hall.
+- During lunch time, students may eat in the Dining Hall or in designated areas on campus specified by the Dean and Class Lead Sponsors. - Students must clean up after themselves and must avoid leaving open food/drink containers in lockers or in classrooms.

+- Water bottles are permitted, but they must have a secure lid. - Electronic devices are not permitted in the Dining Hall.